willowtreeapps/ukor/README.md

 ## Project setup

-You can install Ukor via NPM.
+You can install Ukor via NPM. **Note:** Node v7.6 or higher is required to run Ukor.

 ```sh
 npm install -g @willowtreeapps/ukor